sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor-object.md

 | ---- | ------- | ------------------------------------------------------------ |
 | type | `first` | Matches the first line encountered, usually on a specified page. |

-For an example, see the following examples section
+For an example, see the following examples section.